Jennifer Lopez Snubbed in Oscar Nominations as 'Hustlers' Is Shut Out

-Jennifer Lopez Snubbed in Oscar Nominations as 'Hustlers' Is Completely Shut Out
+Jennifer Lopez Snubbed by 2020 Oscars as 'Hustlers' Is Completely Shut Out of Nominations

-The superstar missed out on her first-ever Oscar nomination on Monday, getting snubbed in the Best Supporting Actress category for her powerhouse performance as Ramona, the ringleader of a band of strippers-turned-scammers, in Lorene Scafaria's Hustlers.
+The Hustlers actress should have earned her first Oscar nomination for her powerhouse performance as the ringleader of a band of strippers-turned-scammers.
+But on Monday, the Academy revealed she'd been snubbed for Best Supporting Actress.

-The recognition would have completed Lopez's nominations sweep of this year's awards season -- she's earned nods at the Golden Globes, Critics' Choice Awards, Independent Spirit Awards, Screen Actors Guild and more -- however she was passed over in the category for Richard Jewell's Kathy Bates, Marriage Story's Laura Dern, Jojo Rabbit's Scarlett Johansson, Little Women's Florence Pugh, and Bombshell's Margot Robbie.
-(Notably, Lopez lost out to Dern at both the Globes and Critics' Choice.)
+The recognition would have completed Lopez's nominations sweep of this year's awards season -- at the Golden Globes, Critics' Choice Awards, Independent Spirit Awards, SAG Awards and more -- but she was ultimately passed over in favor of Richard Jewell's Kathy Bates, Marriage Story's Laura Dern, Jojo Rabbit's Scarlett Johansson, Little Women's Florence Pug and Bombshell's Margot Robbie.

-The multi-hyphenate was already earning Oscar buzz when she spoke with ET about Hustlers at the Toronto International Film Festival in September, but said she didn't want to "jinx" anything.
+The multi-hyphenate was already earning Oscar buzz for Hustlers when she spoke with ET at the Toronto International Film Festival in September, but said she didn't want to "jinx" anything.

 "You sign onto these movies, you give it your all, you do all you can -- learning the pole dancing, the emotional journey of what these girls go through.
 Me, playing a character like I've never played," she explained.
 "I'm a real badass here, a real bad girl.
 I mean, she is so far from who I [am] -- I think I'm tough, but I'm not tough.
 All of it, just the choices that she makes, how she looks at life [is so different than me].
 She's unapologetic."